I dedicate this story to the wonderful people and puffins of Iceland.

 “Well then get off of me!” yelled Thorvald.

 Leif moved and sat cross-legged holding the bird that Thorvlad had handed him.
 Thorvald ran off and when he returned in a minute Leif was talking gibberish to the chirping puffin.
-Thorvald dropped to his knees, put his lips to the puffin’s beak, and then transfer a chewed-up moth to the mouth of the puffin.
+Thorvald dropped to his knees, put his lips to the puffin’s beak, and then transferred a chewed-up moth to the mouth of the puffin.

 “That’s disgusting,” said Leif.